martim01/pam/README.md

 # pam
 Open Source Audio Monitoring Software designed for (but not limited to) a Raspberry Pi with touchscreen.
+The application provides:

+* A number of useful audio monitoring tools, including:
+  * Digital meters of various flavours (BBC PPM, EBU, Nordic, VU etc)
+  * "Moving Coil" meters of various flavours
+  * Lissajou
+  * Spectrum Analyser
+  * R128 Loudness
+  * Scope
+* A number of audio test tools, including:
+  * Channel delay measurement
+  * Distortion measurements
+  * Level monitoring
+  * Peak Sample Count
+  * Recording of incoming audio
+  * LTC detection
+* An audio generator that can output audio from a number of sources, including:
+  * The input source
+  * A file
+  * A simple tone
+  * A tone sequence
+  * LTC

+PAM can take in audio from a soundcard or Pi HAT or from an AES67 stream.
+There is both DNS-SD and SAP discovery of AES67 streams and also an NMOS version which complies to IS04/IS05.

+For more information please look at the help files contained in the __documents__ director
 ## Prerequisites

 ### Core libraries required